 - Donald Shumway, Former Commissioner, NH Dept of Health and Human Services

-Visions for Creative Housing Solutions’ main business offices are at our founding location, Sunrise Farm in Enfield, New Hampshire.
-Sunrise Farm offers a safe, rural, 80-acre setting with a built-in pool, hiking trails, and flower and vegetable gardens.
+Visions for Creative Housing Solutions founding location at Sunrise Farm in Enfield, New Hampshire, offers a safe, rural, 80-acre setting with a built-in pool, hiking trails, and flower and vegetable gardens.
 Once the family home of founding Executive Director Sylvia Kluge Dow, the property was originally owned and operated as Kluge’s Inn on Sunset Hill by Sylvia’s family.
 She and her husband David Dow have two daughters, both with developmental disabilities.
 In 2004 they began meeting with other families, all seeking permanent housing and support options for their adult children.
 The result, Visions for Creative Housing Solutions, opened in 2014 with six residents at Sunrise Farm.
 Eleven individuals now live in apartments or shared houses at this Enfield location.

 In response to an ever-growing wait list, Visions began exploring options for expansion in 2017.
-That led to further community conversations and then the opening of Green Street Commons, in the heart of Lebanon, New Hampshire, in 2021.
-Green Street Commons offers apartment-style supported housing for eleven residents.
+That led to further community conversations, a search for property and the launch of a capital campaign to renovate two adjacent apartment buildings just a short walk from Colburn Park and the center of town.
+The result, Green Street Commons, opened with eleven residents in 2021.

-Just as the capital campaign to renovate the buildings that became Green Street Commons began in 2019, another nonprofit, Outreach House, announced its closing and decision to donate their property to Visions for development of a third site in Hanover.
-A determination was made that the existing Outreach House building would not meet Visions’ needs and should be replaced.
-The Visions Hanover Capital Campaign was launched, and in the summer of 2024 Spruce House, a brand-new fully accessible apartment building opened on that centrally located South Park Street site.
+Just as the Green Street capital campaign began in 2019, another nonprofit, Outreach House, announced its closing and decision to donate their Hanover property to Vision.
+The existing building didn’t meet Visions’ needs for accessibility and safety, so a decision was made to tear down the existing structure and build from the ground up.
+The Visions Hanover Capital Campaign was launched and in July, 2024, Visions opened Spruce House, a brand-new fully accessible 3-story apartment building within easy walking distance of Dartmouth College and downtown.

-With three sites in the Upper Valley offering permanent, affordable, supported housing for some of our community’s most vulnerable citizens, the Visions model has proven itself to be financially solvent with a history of demonstrating long-term sustainability.
+Now with three sites offering permanent, affordable, supported housing for adults with developmental disabilities in the Upper Valley, the Visions model has proven itself to be financially solvent with a history of long-term sustainability.

-In addition to providing a comfortable, safe, and affordable home among a caring circle of friends, Visions offers 24/7 as-needed support services designed to meet the specific needs of each Visions resident.
-Visions offers support with employment, transportation, health and medical oversight, life skills development, relationship building, and social and recreational opportunities.
-These wrap around services foster growth and independence by nurturing each individual’s sense of well-being and self-worth.
+Visions offers a comfortable, safe, and affordable home among a caring circle of friends along with 24/7 as-needed support designed to meet the specific needs of each Visions resident.
+Support with employment, transportation, health and medical oversight, life skills development, relationship building, and social and recreational opportunities nurture a sense of well-being and self-worth.
 The Visions model gives each Visions resident a chance at living a fulfilling, successful life with the dignity they deserve.

 Unique in the Upper Valley